Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Introduction

-\paragraph{Point Process Models with Excitation Structure.} One of the important building blocks of STEMMED is the point process with an excitation structure.
+\paragraph{Point Process Models with Excitation Structure.} One of the important building blocks of $\stemmed$ is the self-exciting point process (SEPPs).
 These models capture the interactions among a class of event streams and attempt to extract hidden information, termed \textit{triggering effects}, between individual events, which are usually contaminated or lost during data compression or aggregation.
 Specifically, for event counting processes, these models jointly capture a baseline event rate, independent of the historical events, and total triggering effects, boosted by past events.
 Due to the rapid development of information technology that allows higher precision and granularity for data collection, point process models with distinctive excitation structures have been applied to various domains, including seismology, criminology, and epidemiology \citep{ogata1988statistical, mohler2011self, chiang2022hawkes}.
-We refer interested readers to \citet{hawkes1971point,hawkes1971spectra, daley2003introduction}, and \citet{reinhart2018review} for comprehensive reviews on this topic.
+Importantly, the triggering effects can be modeled on continuous temporal and/or spatio-temporal dimensions with additional features to include more sophisticated effects into the models.
+We refer interested readers to \citet{hawkes1971point,hawkes1971spectra,reinhart2018review, hawkes2018hawkes, cheng2025deep} for comprehensive reviews on this topic.